OMA Logo

 Upcoming Weight Loss Medications

 With fervent consumer demand for weight loss medications, combined with rising obesity rates, more medications are bound for the market in the coming years.
-Pharmaceutical platform Ozmosi predicts one to two GLP-1 launches annually starting in 2026.
-In May 2025, they reported 39 new GLP-1 medications in development.
+The pharmaceutical platform Ozmosi predicts one to two GLP-1 launches annually starting in 2026.
+In May 2025, they reported 39 new GLP-1 RA related medications in development.

-Amgen is developing MariTide, a monoclonal antibody designed to increase GLP-1 receptor activity while reducing GIP receptor activity.
-The once-monthly injection entered Phase 3 clinical trials in March 2025.
-In a Phase 2 study, the medication showed up to 20% average weight loss at 52 weeks for people with obesity or overweight.
+Amgen is developing maridebart cafraglutide, known as MariTide, a long-acting peptide-antibody conjugate designed to increase GLP-1 receptor activity while inhibiting GIP receptor activity.
+The once-monthly injection entered phase 3 clinical trials for weight loss and type 2 diabetes in March 2025.
+Future studies will investigate the effect of MariTide on cardiovascular disease, heart failure, chronic kidney disease, and obstructive sleep apnea.
+In a phase 2 study, the medication showed up to 20% average weight loss at 52 weeks for people with obesity or overweight without diabetes and 17% for those with overweight/obesity and type 2 diabetes.

-With more options available, doctors will be increasingly able to personalize treatments.
+With more obesity medication options available along with indications for treatment of obesity-related diseases, doctors will be increasingly able to personalize treatments.
 For more information on other emerging options, enroll in OMA’s course on Investigational Anti-Obesity Drugs in the Pipeline.

 Frequently Asked Questions About Weight Loss Medications